Frequently asked questions.

 What qualifications do you have in coaching?

-I hold a level 5 certificate with the Institute of Leaders and Management this is an Ofqual and Ofsted -regulated body associated with the city and guilds.
-It is important that clients know coaching is an unregulated body.
+I hold a level 5 certificate with the Institute of Leaders and Management this is an Ofqual and Ofsted -regulated body associated with the City and Guilds.
+It is important that clients know coaching is an unregulated .
 Coming from an educational background I looked for a course that was vigorously monitored and assessed externally.
 I belong to the Association for Coaching where I am engaged in continual professional development.